ttttdeded/aternos-afkbot/README.md

 5. Select master and click on "Deploy Branch"
 6. Click on the "More" button at the top and click "Restart all Dynos"
 7. Done!
 Enjoy your free 24/7 aternos server

-# Requirements
-What You'll need

-1. You will need a Heroku account, just a simple free one will do.
-Sign up at: https://signup.heroku.com/login
-2. An Aternos Server, any Minecraft Server will do, make sure it has "online-mode"set to false
-3. A Github account (obviously)
-4. That's all you need!

 # Keeping your application alive
 We all know how awesome Heroku is.
 Simplicity in creating environments for your rails, java, python or php application is just unbelievable.